vegaprotocol/specs/user-interface/3001-WITH-withdraw.md

 ## Withdraw history

-When looking to at complete
+When looking to either complete a withdraw or view past withdraws, I...

 - **must** be able to navigate to a list prepared withdrawals for the [connected to a vega wallet + key(s)](0002-WCON-connect_vega_wallet.md)